DPBayes/jax-chacha-prng/README.md

 *Note*: `PRNGKey` instances of this ChaCha20-based RNG are not interoperable with those of `jax.random`, i.e., you cannot mix them.

+`random_bits` and (optionally) `uniform` return a new rng key resulting from advancing the counter field in the key provided to them according to the amount of randomness they were tasked to produce.
+This key may be used for subsequent calls to producing randomness, but CANNOT be used as an input for `split`.

 **Security notice**: Versions prior to 2.0.0 may repeat random states via the `split` and `fold_in` functions and therefore not produce sufficiently random outputs.